DonSalv/sql-interview_questions/README.md

 1. Clone the repository to your local.
 2. Create a new branch from the `master` branch and name it `<USER>_solutions`.
 3. Work on your branch.
 Make regular commits to your branch.
-4. Create a direcorty inside the `solutions` folder with the name `<USER>`.
+4. Create a directory inside the `solutions` folder with the name `<USER>`.
 This directory is your working directory.
 Observe this to make easy the collaboration among co-workers.
 5. `PUSH` your work to the remote repository upon completion of each day work within the sections.
 For example, `push` your code when you finish the work for `day 2` on `medium` section.